 Many people have an allergy or intolerance to wheat that can cause symptoms such as diarrhea, bloating, and nausea or vomiting.
 For resources on wheat-free eating, click on the link below.

 The Allergy/Asthma Information Association is a Canadian organization that provides information, education and support to individuals and families affected by allergy, asthma and anaphylaxis.
 Visit their website to learn about allergy, asthma, anaphylaxis, living with allergies, information for schools, and more.

-British Columbia School Trustees Association - Core Anaphylaxis Resources
+Government of British Columbia - Core Anaphylaxis Resources

-This website provides a list of anaphylaxis resources, provided by the BC Ministry of Education, to help assist with the management of severe food allergies in schools.
+This website provides a list of anaphylaxis resources to help assist with the management of severe food allergies in schools.